ulissigroup/catlas/README.md

 Volume Mounts:

 You have to mount 3 volumes and perform 4 volume mounts to your workers.
 This is specified in the worker-spec.yml.
-The oc20data and the scratch-vol volumes should be fine.
-But make sure the mount path specified mirrors the file structure of your workspace.
+The oc20data and the scratch-vol volume names should be fine, but make sure the mount path specified mirrors the file structure of your workspace.
-Note: oc20data = shared-datasets as specified in the yaml so the OC20 is a subfolder just like it should be in your volume.You also have to change the volume mounts for your workspace.
+Note: oc20data = shared-datasets as specified in the yaml so the OC20 is a subfolder just like it should be in your volume.
+You have to change the volume mount names for your workspace.
 Change workspace-ocp to be workspace-”your workspace name here”.
-The file paths, however, should be the same!
-Don’t change them!
+The file paths, however, should be the same unless you have a different file structure.

 Docker Image:

-You can use may docker image which is in ulissigroup:kubeflow/predictions or make sure you have all the same things.
+You can use my docker image which is in ulissigroup:kubeflow/predictions or make sure you have all the same things.

 Use:

-Once you have things up, adjust your inputs appropriately.
+Once you have things set up, adjust your inputs appropriately.
 Run cells 1-3 in the notebook.
 Cell 1 creates the workers and loads the model locally.
 Cell 2 grabs the adsorbates and bulks from pkl files.
 Cell 3 sends the work to the dask workers.
 You can look at the logs of your workers in Rancher.
 This is useful for troubleshooting problems.
 You can monitor your progress using the dask dashboard at this url: https://laikapack-controller.cheme.cmu.edu/k8s/clusters/c-qc7lr/api/v1/namespaces/your_namespace_name/pods/your_pod_name-0:####/proxy/status
 Make the appropriate edits (####, your_namespace_name, your_pod_name).
 The #### is the port number which is printed out in the notebook.